Blendify/blender-manual/blender_docs/manual/editors/3dview/object/properties/relations/parents.rst

 Object (Keep Transform) Parent
 ------------------------------

-*Object (Keep Transform) Parent* works in a very similar way to *Object Parent* the major difference is in whether the *Child Objects* will remember any previous transformations applied to them from the previous *Parent Object*.
+*Object (Keep Transform) Parent* works in a very similar way to *Object Parent*.
+The major difference is in whether the *Child Objects* will remember any previous transformations applied to them from the previous *Parent Object*.

 Since explaining this in an easy to understand technical way is hard,